 GHTC delivers statement on AMR at HHS WHA listening session

-GHTC delivered the following statement, on the 72nd World Health Assembly (WHA) agenda item 11.8, follow-up to the high-level meeting of the United Nations General Assembly on antimicrobial resistance, on May 6, 2019 at the US Department of Health and Human Services (HHS) WHA stakeholder listening session:
+GHTC delivered the following statement, on the 74th World Health Assembly (WHA) agenda item 13.5, antimicrobial resistance (AMR), on May 13, 2021 at the US Department of Health and Human Services (HHS) WHA stakeholder listening session: